enki/tragedy/README.md

     tweets_by_user = TweetsSent(by_username='merlin').load()
 	print tweets_by_user

 The main difference between Indexes and Models is that Indexes keep track of an unlimited amount of ordered data of the same kind (normally ForeignKeys), whereas a Model keeps track of a limited number of data that can be any mixture of types.
 Indexes are most often used to to help us find Data whose RowKey we've forgotten.
 Models can refer to Indexes using ForeignKeys, and Indexes can refer to both Models and (less often) other Indexes.
 The call above gives us a list of Tweets previously posted by user 'merlin' with their RowKeys correctly set.
 However, since the Index only contains references the actual tweet data hasn't been loaded yet at this point.
-If we tried to work with those tweets, we'd see #MISSING# fields all over the place:
+If we tried to work with those tweets, we'd see only empty tweets:

-    [<Tweet 8649a1ca4ab843b9afa6cc954908ac04: {'message': '#MISSING#', 'author': '#MISSING#'}, ...]
+    <TweetsSent merlin: O({'Sat Jun 26 04:18:14 2010': <Tweet 7e991c64732b4f8194d7c857f9522101: {}>})>

 To actually load the tweets we need to resolve them (retrieve them using their RowKeys).
 Luckily Indexes have the .resolve() helper to make this easy:

 	tweets_by_user.resolve()
 	print tweets_by_user
-	[<Tweet ced314748d574379a817e1a1c9149789: {'message': "some message", 'author': <User merlin: {'password': '#MISSING#'}>}>
+    [<Tweet 7e991c64732b4f8194d7c857f9522101: {'message': 'tweeting from tragedy', 'author': <User 20336bbf91d5407283dd553593c38e03: {}>}>]

 Behind the scenes Index.resolve() almost works like calling Model.load() on all Tweets in the list.
 It's more efficient though, since this combines all required queries into one multiquery for faster processing.
 Now we've seen how to create tweets, store them, and find them again.
 If you want to see how you can distribute them to Followers, scroll down for a full example of a twitter-like application.